-- 7.49 This sub-section of the Local Plan includes two strategic policies namely SD28: Affordable Homes and SD29: Rural Exception Sites. - 7.50 Policy SD28: Affordable Homes, relates to the proportion of affordable housing to be delivered from development schemes.
-Provision should be on-site as required by the NPPF unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified. - 7.51 The National Park Authority supports the principle of rural exception sites, which provide 100 per cent affordable housing delivery on sites which may not be suitable for market housing.
-Policy SD29 sets out the basis for this type of development which is particularly relevant to a national park. - 7.52 The affordability of housing is a major barrier to sustainable communities in the National Park.
-In 2016, the average house price in the National Park was 13.6 times average earnings, making it the second least affordable National Park in the UK.
+- 7.48 This sub-section of the Local Plan includes two strategic policies namely SD28: Affordable Homes and SD29: Rural Exception Sites. - 7.49 Policy SD28: Affordable Homes, relates to the proportion of affordable housing to be delivered from development schemes.
+Provision should be on-site as required by the NPPF unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified. - 7.50 The National Park Authority supports the principle of rural exception sites, which provide 100 per cent affordable housing delivery on sites which may not be suitable for market housing.
+Policy SD29 sets out the basis for this type of development which is particularly relevant to a national park. - 7.51 The affordability of housing is a major barrier to sustainable communities in the National Park.
+In 2016, the average house price was 13.6 times average earnings, making it the second least affordable National Park in the UK.
 House prices in the National Park increased by 45% from 2006 to 2016.
 With relatively high house prices, jobs that tend to be lower paid and a comparatively small proportion of affordable homes, it can be difficult for people working in the National Park to afford to live within it.
 Young people and young families, in particular, struggle to find low-cost housing which creates a significant local housing need.
-The SHMA concluded that there is strong justification for policies seeking to maximise delivery of affordable housing within the National Park, given that 294 affordable homes per year are needed to meet the full need for affordable housing. - 7.53 The Local Plan must balance meeting these local housing needs with upholding the purposes of the National Park.
+The HEDNA concluded that there is strong justification for policies seeking to maximise delivery of affordable housing, given that 293 affordable homes per year are needed to meet the full need for affordable housing. - 7.52 The Local Plan must balance meeting these local housing needs with upholding the purposes of the National Park.
 It responds to the challenge posed by a large proportion of housing in the National Park being delivered on small sites of 10 or fewer homes especially in the National Park's smaller settlements, where the long-term impacts of housing unaffordability are most keenly felt.
-The National Park Authority has prepared a robust evidence base to demonstrate the deliverability of the Local Plan, including those policies that that seek to deliver affordable housing on the majority of housing sites.
-This evidence also takes into account the adoption of CIL which came into force on 1st April 2017. - 7.54 Community Land Trusts (CLT) are supported as one mechanism for delivering affordable housing.
+The National Park Authority has prepared a robust evidence base to demonstrate the deliverability of the Local Plan, including those policies that seek to deliver affordable housing on the majority of housing sites.
+This evidence also takes into account the adoption of the Community Infrastructure Levy (CIL) which came into force on 1st April 2017. - 7.53 Community Land Trusts (CLT) are supported as one mechanism for delivering affordable housing.
 They facilitate community ownership of land, homes and other assets to deliver long-term community benefits such as affordable housing, low cost workspace and local services.
-Partnership working between Housing Authorities, CLTs and other community-led and legally constituted organisations is essential to maximise the delivery of affordable homes. - 7.55 It is crucial for the Local Plan to deliver affordable housing that truly meets the needs of those on low incomes, such as affordable rented tenures available to a range of local people.
-The Authority also recognises the complementary role of housing provided for rural workers by large-scale landowners, as part of their historic stewardship role and commitment to local communities.
+Partnership working between Housing Authorities, CLTs and other community-led and legally constituted organisations is essential to maximise the delivery of affordable homes. - 7.54 It is crucial for the Local Plan to deliver affordable housing that truly meets the needs of those on low incomes, such as affordable rented tenures.
+The National Park Authority also recognises the complementary role of housing provided for rural workers by large-scale landowners, as part of their historic stewardship role and commitment to local communities.
 Opportunities for these less formal types of arrangement will be encouraged through Whole Estate Plans.